Popular open-source AI platform, ChatGPT, is now offering GPT-4 to its users – no longer requiring access via a paid subscription.

 Although it’s possible to extract and summarise data from PDFs using ChatGPT, it isn’t an enterprise-ready solution.

-For secure, seamless and specialised data extraction from PDFs, try our platform – Evolution Transcribe – where you can upload documents and download structured data for free.
+For secure, seamless and specialised data extraction from PDFs, try our platform – Transcribe – where you can upload documents and download structured data for free.

 Ready to extract from PDFs with ease?
 Book a demo with one of our experts or send us an email at hello@evolution.ai today.